GDaYao/iOSCompanySDK/README.md

 pod 'iOSCompanySDK','1.0.0'
 ```

-If GDYSDK only exist personal GitHub,I can this
+If iOSCompanySDK only exist personal GitHub,I can this

 ```ruby
 >>>